royaltm/spectrusty-tutorial/step5.md

 }
 ```

-`DeviceAccess` will be implemented directly on the chipset instead of model struct and will give us a conditional access to joystick as well as to the 128 keypad.
+`DeviceAccess` will be implemented directly on the chipset instead of model struct and will give us a conditional access to joystick as well as to the [128 keypad][SerialKeypad].

 Having an intermediate ready, we can now implement `JoystickAccess`.